 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/60p).

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D750 and the 6D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D750 and Canon 6D Mark II along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Nikon D750 and Canon 6D Mark II in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Nikon D750 (⇒ rgt)||optical||YES||3.2||1229||tilting||no||4000||6.0||12||no|